zoeferencova/community-api/docs/auth/login.md

 ## Error Response

-**Condition** : If 'email' and 'password' combination is wrong or if user with provided 'email' does not exist.
+**Condition** : If "email" and "password" combination is wrong or if user with provided "email" does not exist.

 **Code** : `400 BAD REQUEST`